Skip to content

 Short description

-On July 19th 2024 at 04:09 UTC, an update to the CrowdStrike Falcon agent (csagent.sys) caused Windows based devices to experience unplanned stop errors or blue screen.
-Affected devices include Amazon Elastic Compute Cloud (Amazon EC2) instances and Amazon WorkSpaces Personal virtual desktops.
-This issue affects only Windows Amazon EC2 instances and personal WorkSpaces with CrowdStrike installed.
+On July 19, 2024, at 04:09 UTC, an update to the CrowdStrike Falcon agent (csagent.sys) caused Windows-based devices to experience unplanned stop errors or a blue screen.
+Affected devices included Amazon Elastic Compute Cloud (Amazon EC2) instances and Amazon WorkSpaces Personal virtual desktops.
+This issue affected only Amazon EC2 Windows instances and personal WorkSpaces with CrowdStrike installed.

-For more information, see Remediation and Guidance Hub: Falcon Content Update for Windows Hosts on the CrowdStrike website.
+For more information, see Remediation and Guidance Hub: Channel File 291 Incident on the CrowdStrike website.

-Note: If your instance uses instance store volumes, then data that's stored on the volumes doesn't persist when the instance is stopped, hibernated, or terminated.
-When the instance is stopped, hibernated, or terminated, the instance store volume is cryptographically erased.
-For more information, see Amazon EC2 instance store temporary block storage for Amazon EC2 instances.
+Note: If your instance uses instance store volumes, then data that's stored on the volumes doesn't persist when you stop, hibernate, or terminate the instance.
+When you stop, hibernate, or terminate the instance, the instance store volume is cryptographically erased.
+For more information, see Instance store temporary block storage for EC2 instances.

 Resolution